snarkyboojum/fits-rust/README.md

 	* Simple - Header and HDUs
 	* Intermediate - Add functionality to inspect headers and HDUs
 	* Advanced - Return more metadata and other FITS detail
-	* Enhance the code to do what it can currently do in parallel (whatever is embarrassingly parallel)
-	* Handing FITS files that don’t fit into available system memory, i.e. memory mapping
-	* Working with compressed FITS files

 ## Display FITS files
 	* Use a cross platform crate to do UI?